Walnut Grove Methodist Church

 Walnut Grove Methodist Church is a historic church in rural western Pulaski County, Arkansas.
 It is located southwest of Little Rock, on the east side of Walnut Grove Road between County Roads 38 and 31.
-It is a modest single-story wood-frame structure, with a gabled roof, rough-cut clapboard siding, and vernacular Greek Revival detailing.
+The modest wood-frame building has a single story, a gabled roof, rough-cut clapboard siding, and regional Greek Revival ornamentation.
 Its interior is finished with wooden planking, and it retains original period pews of similarly simple construction.
 Built in 1885, it is the oldest church in Pulaski County.

 The church was listed on the National Register of Historic Places in 1977.